linesky/Cgi.elf/README.md

-# Cgi.elf
+# go.cmd

-Cgi using a elf file as in as a scrit
+run a go command line in isolate eviron